USM Alger: Supporters

-Most of the Union's supporters are based in the capital, but this has not prevented the supporters of the team in all parts of Algeria and even in some neighboring countries and the district of Soutara is the main stronghold and the main base for the supporters of the Union.

-From the top of the Sustara through the neighborhoods of Bab El-Oued, Bologhine and Saint-Eugène, and without forgetting the revival of the capital of the Eastern and Western, the phenomenon of Musamiya has become the hearts of the fans of the team.
+Most of the Union's supporters are based in the capital, but there are supporters of the team in all parts of Algeria and even in some neighboring countries.
+The district of Soutara is the main base for the supporters of the Union.
+From the top of the Sustara through the neighborhoods of Bab El-Oued, Bologhine and Saint-Eugène, and the capital of the Eastern and Western, Musamiya.
 Even in the Kabylie region, we find many supporters of the team.